2020 Local Gift Guide – Made and Found In Charlottesville

 For the Animal Lover:

-This Cruelty-Free Bust from Cardboard Safari—part puzzle, part display piece, these fanciful mountable animal heads range from unicorn to warthog.
+This cruelty-free animal head is from Cardboard Safari.
+Part puzzle, part display piece, these fanciful mountable animal heads range from unicorn to warthog.
 Find them (and other clever presents) at Rock Paper Scissors.

 For the precocious kid:

-An activity kit from Copernicus Toys —created & assembled here in Charlottesville by disabled workers, Copernicus’s science & nature-themed kits & toys are among the rare childhood entertainments that are actually fun for the whole family and educational.
-Find them at Shenanigans on West Main & Alakazam downtown.
+Choose an activity kit from Copernicus Toys —created & assembled here in Charlottesville by disabled workers.
+Copernicus’s science and nature-themed kits and toys are among the rare childhood entertainments that are actually fun for the whole family and educational.
+Find them at Shenanigans on West Main and Alakazam downtown.

 For the culinary-obsessed:

-Locally-forged carbon steel pans & bakeware from Blanc Creatives—made here, beloved everywhere, these foodie-friendly kitchen tools have been featured in Food & Wine, the NYT, GQ, and gotten a shout-out from Martha Stewart.
+Locally-forged carbon steel pans and bakeware from Blanc Creatives are made here and beloved everywhere.
+These foodie-friendly kitchen tools have been featured in Food & Wine, the NYT, GQ, and have gotten a shout-out from Martha Stewart.
 Only available straight from the source.

 For the homesick:

-Need to give someone a little piece of Charlottesville, but can’t figure out how to get a scale-model of the rotunda?
+Need to give someone a little piece of Charlottesville, but can’t figure out how to get a scale-model of the Rotunda?
 Eric Dotson’s bright, crisp images of Charlottesville landmarks make for a perfect, wall-mountable slice of home.
-Find his work (and other brilliant Charlottesville artists and makers) at Cville Arts downtown.
+Find his work, along with other brilliant Charlottesville artists and makers, at Cville Arts downtown.